- How to Attract Graduates

 - Purpose: why does this role exist in your company?
 How would the role contribute to company-wide objectives?
 Where does the role fit in the organisation/team?

-- Opportunity for development: Graduate candidates are looking to be challenged, grow and develop as they embark on their professional careers, and, naturally, they value development opportunities highly.
-Is this an internship that colid lead to flil time employment?
+- Opportunity for development: graduate candidates are looking to be challenged, to grow and to develop as they embark on their professional careers, and, naturally, they value development opportunities highly.
+Is this an internship that could lead to full-time employment?
 What measures will be put in place to ensure their professional development?

-- Salary: it’s okay to give a range here e.g. £20,000 – £24,000 dependent on experience.
-Mention any comission or bonus options here too.
+- Salary: it’s okay to give a range here e.g. £20,000-£24,000 dependent on experience.
+Mention any commission or bonus options here too.
 For more information on what you should be expecting to pay your new graduate hires, check out our salary guide.